EikeSG/TSNBenchScenarios/README.md

 This dataset provides scenarios for testing Time-Sensitive Networking (TSN) schedulers originally developed as part of the following publication:
 - E. Schweissguth, S. Mehner, D. Hellmanns, J. Falk, H. Parzyjegla, P. Danielis, O. Hohlfeld, G. Muehl, and D. Timmermann, "**TSN Scheduler Benchmarking.**" in *WFCS 2023*.
 IEEE.

 Please refer to the paper for detailed background information.
-Refer to the linked "**TSN Scheduler Benchmarking: Results**" for a comparison six scheduler configurations based on this scenario dataset.
-Also check the linked GitHub repository for updates and for a good in-browser view (especially for markdown files).
+Refer to "**TSN Scheduler Benchmarking: Results**" (https://github.com/EikeSG/TSNBenchResults or linked projects on Zenodo) for an initial comparison of multiple schedulers based on this scenario dataset.
+When accessing this dataset through Zenodo, also check the corresponding GitHub repository (https://github.com/EikeSG/TSNBenchScenarios) for updates and for a good in-browser view (especially for markdown files).

 The scenarios comprise the input files for our initial *factor screening*, and our [*benchmarking scenarios*](#benchmarking-scenarios-and-test-cases) intended for re-use by other researchers.
 The structure of the scenario dataset is described in the following.
 When using the dataset, please consider our notes on [*licensing and citation*](#license-and-citation).